Designations Congruent with Things: Chapter 9

 “No, Newton,” Hermann snaps.
 “I am fifty percent you, which is intolerable.
 Furthermore, you are fifty percent me with no discernible problems and enough flawless integration of two sets of discordant memories to be able to locate my sherry, but evidently not enough to know that it’s there because it should be stored in a in a cool, dark place to prevent oxidation.
 You peasant.
 Are you not a chemist, amongst other things?
 You realize it’s embarrassing to have so many degrees, don’t you?
 It makes you look intellectually indecisive and dubiously employable.”

-Newt would sit for emphasis, except, unfortunately, he doesn’t have the resources for moving unless something is trying to eat him.
+Newt would sit for emphasis, except, unfortunately, he doesn’t have the resources for moving unless something’s trying to eat him.

 “No,” Hermann replies, in a stiff way that translates to “absolutely.”
 “I’m in no way jealous.
 I disapprove, but that is not the same thing.”

-“Aw,” Newt replies, trying to relax, trying to get this post-adrenaline reactive shaking to stop and stay stopped for the love of god.
+“Aw.”
+Newt tries to relax, tries to get this post-adrenaline reactive shaking to stop and stay stopped for the love of god.
 “Look, here’s the thing.
-First of all, while it’s true I’m not weirdly and needlessly insulted by a whole new set of enthusiasms that weren’t previously mine—like cherries, undeciphered manuscripts, the historically suspect incident in which Euler supposedly smacked down Diderot with a brutal application of induced math-anxiety, Stuttgart and its sports cars, Bach’s kickass, six-part Ricercar in Das Musikalische Opfer, that guy could crush a counterpoint—it’s also true that there’s maybe the minor possibility that in the future I’ll be taking the Crazy Train to the anteverse, while the Toccata and Fugue in D minor plays in my head or maybe over loudspeakers, and I’ll think that’s equally awesome, and the thing is, it will not be awesome, it will not be awesome at all, and that’s the kind of thing that makes me better at this in the short term, but you much better in the long term, infuriatingly better, and so that’s why I need for you to be my life partner.”
+First of all, while it’s true I’m not weirdly and needlessly insulted by a whole new set of enthusiasms that weren’t previously mine—like cherries, undeciphered manuscripts, the historically suspect incident in which Leonhard Euler supposedly smacked down Denis Diderot with a brutal application of induced math-anxiety, Stuttgart and its sports cars, the way the Epimenides Paradox informs Gödel’s Incompleteness Theorems, sweaters, Bach’s kickass, six-part Ricercar in Das Musikalische Opfer, man that guy could crush a counterpoint—it’s also true there’s maybe the minor possibility that in the future I’ll be taking the Crazy Train to the anteverse while the Toccata and Fugue in D minor plays in my head or maybe over loudspeakers, and I’ll think that’s equally awesome, and the thing is, it will not be awesome, it will not be awesome at all, and that’s the kind of thing that makes me better at this in the short term, but you much better in the long term, infuriatingly better, and so that’s why I need for you to be my life partner.”

 Hermann doesn’t bother answering that; he just takes another drink of sherry.